GTBitsOfGood/juno/README.md

 - [api-gateway](./packages/api-gateway/): The publicly visible API routes and their first-layer validation + logic.
 Decides what services to utilize per-request via RPC based on the API route and given information
 - [auth-service](./packages/auth-service/): An internal service used to handle all API authentication necessities.
 Provides RPC endpoints for API key generation/validation/revocation and JWT generation/validation.
 Used in some endpoints but primarily as middleware within the gateway to ensure authorized access to other services
 - [db-service](./packages/db-service/): An internal service that interfaces with the database layer (Postgres).
 Handles all schema structuring and object relations (users, projects, api keys, etc.).
 This was kept as a single service to provide an interface for all other services to perform CRUD operations on the data they work with without needing to know the underlying storage internals
+- [email-service](./packages/email-service/): A SendGrid-based central service for managing per-project mailing functionality with support for all major mailing providers.
+- [logging-service](./packages/logging-service/): A dedicated logging service for error and audit logs, including traces, metrics information, and sentry.io integration.

 ## Building

+> [!WARNING]
+> Due to several of the initialization and configuration scripts requiring Unix-specific functionality, building on Windows is currently not supported.
+However, you can still install Juno onto Windows via [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+When later installing Docker Desktop, follow the [official instructions](https://docs.docker.com/desktop/wsl/) to ensure Docker Desktop WSL 2 is enabled.

 ### Prerequisites

 - Docker Desktop v4.24+
-- WSL if running on a Windows OS
+- WSL2 if running on a Windows OS
 - [protoc](https://github.com/protocolbuffers/protobuf)

 ### Using Docker